Kimba the White Lion: Plot

-In Africa during the mid-20th century, as humankind encroaches, the white lion Panja (パンジャ, Caesar in the English dub) gives the jungle's wild animals a safe haven.
+In Africa during the mid-20th century, as humankind encroaches, the white lion Panja (パンジャ) gives the jungle's wild animals a safe haven.
 However, he angers nearby villagers by stealing their cattle and their food to feed the jungle carnivores (in the English dub he merely frees the cattle).
 A professional hunter, Ham Egg (Viper Snakely in the English dub), is called in to stop these raids.
 He avoids directly attacking Panja.
-Instead, he records the sounds of Panja and uses them to trap his pregnant mate, Eliza (エライザ), who then becomes bait in a trap for Panja.
+Instead, he records the sounds of Panja and uses them to trap his pregnant mate, Eliza (エライザ, Eraiza), who then becomes bait in a trap for Panja.
 Panja is killed for his hide (but not before asking Eliza to name their child Kimba) and Eliza is put on a ship, destined for a zoo.

-Kimba (レオ, "Leo" in Japanese (Note: The name Kimba was adopted after Simba, meaning "lion" in Swahili was first suggested, according to Fred Ladd.
-The name "Leo" needed to be changed because it coincided with the name of the MGM lion.)) is born on the ship.
+Kimba (レオ, Reo) is born on the ship.
 Eliza teaches him his father's ideals.
 As a huge tropical storm nears, she urges her cub out through the bars of her cage.
 The storm wrecks the ship, and Kimba starts to drown in the ocean.
 The fish help him learn to swim.
 As he begins to despair, the stars in the sky form the face of his mother, who encourages him.
 Guided by butterflies, he makes it to land.

 Kimba lands far from his ancestral home and is found and cared for by humans.
 He learns the advantages of human culture and decides that when he returns to his wild home, he will bring culture to the jungle and stand for peace like his father.

 The show follows Kimba's life after he returns to the wild, still a young cub, and how he learns and grows in the next year.
 Kimba soon learns that only communication and mutual understanding between animals and humans will bring true peace.